unitaryfund/mitiq/docs/source/examples/scaling.md

 # Noise Scaling Methods

-In this tutorial we will review the differences between noise scaling methods used in [Zero-Noise Extrapolation](https://mitiq.readthedocs.io/en/stable/guide/zne.html) (ZNE).
+In this tutorial we will compare two noise scaling methods available for use in [Zero-Noise Extrapolation](https://mitiq.readthedocs.io/en/stable/guide/zne.html) (ZNE): identity insertion and unitary folding.
-As a reminder, ZNE works by running multiple versions of the desired circuit, each intended to scale the noise up from the base-level achieved by the hardware.
+ZNE works by running multiple versions of the desired circuit, each intended to scale the noise up from the base-level achieved by the hardware.
 Experimentally these experiments are often performed by pulse stretching, but as a quantum programmer, we typically do not have access to such low-level control.
-For this reason we use "digital" methods that allow us to scale the noise using gate-based methods.
+For this reason, we use "digital" methods that allow us to scale the noise using gate-based methods.
 To this end, we will study circuit folding and identity insertion as methods to increase the amount of noise present in our computation.

-As a reminder, these techniques are summarized by the following equations, and can be performed in Mitiq with the associated functions.
+These techniques are summarized by the following equations, and can be performed in Mitiq with the associated functions.

 |                | Folding              | Identity Insertion |
 | -------------- | -------------------- | ------------------ |